inet-framework/inet-framework.github.io/CodingConventions.md

 We know that indentation style is a personal matter but the codebase needs to look consistent, so please adhere to the conventions below.

-*   Bracket style: largely Stroustrup (Egyptian braces), except for classes, functions and the like where we prefer to place the opening braces on a new line
+*   Bracket style: largely Stroustrup (Egyptian braces), except for classes, functions, and the like where we prefer to place the opening braces on a new line
 *   4-space indentation, NO TAB CHARACTERS, no trailing spaces
 *   Do not align variable names in declaration blocks or multi-line function declarations.
 They are hard to maintain, and look awkward when very short and very long type names are mixed (e.g. `int` vs `const std::vector<SomeVeryLongTypeName>&`).